Facebook ads are overwhelming to many advertisers — especially new ones — and Facebook doesn’t do the greatest job of making this easier.

 Advertising Guidelines: Facebook’s Advertising Guidelines provide information about what kinds of ad content and practices are allowed or disallowed on the site.

 Auto Bid: When auto bid is in effect, your bid is automatically optimized to help you reach your advertising goal.
 Such a bid cannot be edited.

-Average CPC: Average Cost Per Click is the amount you’re paying on average for each click on your ad.
+Average CPC: Average Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. is the amount you’re paying on average for each click on your ad.
 This is calculated as total clicks on your ad over cost for that ad during the same time period.

-Average CPM: Average cost per thousand impressions is the amount you’re paying on average for every thousand impressions of your ad.
+Average CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.: Average cost per thousand impressions is the amount you’re paying on average for every thousand impressions of your ad.
 This is calculated as the number of thousands of times your ad is displayed over the cost for that ad during the same time period.

 Bid (or Max Bid): Your bid is the maximum amount you’ve indicated you’re willing to pay per click (if bid on a CPC basis) or thousand impressions (if bid on a CPM basis) on your Facebook Ads.

 Broad Categories: When creating an ad, you can use broad category targeting to reach groups of people who share similar interests and traits, such as activities related to “Food & Dining.”
 This information is pulled from what people have included in their personal timelines and will help you reach your ideal audience.

 A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.: The maximum amount you’re willing to spend on each campaign, per day or in the lifetime of the campaign.